-For all Certificates, IdenTrust generates a non-sequential serial number that exhibits at least 20 bits of entropy.
+For all Certificates, IdenTrust generates a non-sequential serial number that exhibits at least 20 bits of entropy if issued before September 2014, otherwise will be 64 bits if issued after that date.

 For all TrustID SSL Certificates, IdenTrust shall generate Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a cryptographically secure pseudorandom number generator.